microsoft/weblogic-on-azure/coherence/README.md

 * The application will be available at `<App Gateway DNS>`/weblogic-cafe.

 ## Connect to the Coherence JMX Server using JConsole
 The Coherence Mbean server will be started as the oldest member of the cluster, so we need to find it and connect to it.
 We can connect using JConsole.
-[JConsole](https://en.wikipedia.org/wiki/JConsole) is a GUI tool that can monitor remote JVM, and it comes for free with JDK.
+[JConsole](https://en.wikipedia.org/wiki/JConsole) is a GUI tool that can monitor remote JVMs, and it comes for free with the JDK.
 * Go to `<admin server DNS name>:7001/console`
 * Signin with Username=`weblogic`, Password=`Secret123456`.
 * Click `Diagonostics` in "Domain Structure" window, and go to `Log Files`.